 Today, as residents go about their daily lives inside, the flourishing trees help improve air quality, provide shade and reduce noise pollution.
 We’ve used engineering to help architecture and nature work together.
 The result is a forest in the air that is as beautiful as it is practical.

-Coordinating trees with traditional structures required to account for a live relationship, changing with seasons and climate ” Luca Buzzoni Associate Director at Arup
+Coordinating trees with traditional structures required to account for a live relationship, changing with seasons and climate ” Luca Buzzoni Associate Director

 Best Tall Building in Europe by the Council on Tall Building and Urban Habitat 2014